ggez/ggez-goodies/README.md

 CURRENTLY this is massively unstable and is basically changing fluidly as I discover what the API needs to be like.

+# Moduels that are actually useful/useable:

+* Input indirection layer and state tracking
+* Scene manager
+* Camera

-# Modules that exist
+# Other modules that exist

 * Resource loader/cache (though it's a little janky)
-* Input indirection layer and state tracking -- TODO: Have pressed/released states that tell you if the key state changed *this frame*.
 * Particle system (incomplete)
-* Scene manager (still to do: scene stack?)
-* Camera!

 # Modules to create